Whapps/best-practices/code-review/README.md

 there to quietly take notes or answer questions.
 Argument is not accptible but discussion is.

+* If too many bugs or major issues were identified by a reviewer, a second review may be required before committing any fixes.

 * Use the GitHub compare view to see the change diff.